Achaemenid navy: Persian triremes

 A typical Persian trireme is reported to have had 170 rowers, with the upper file carrying 62, and the middle and lower files each 54.
-In addition to the rowers, other personnel aboard triremes included 14 marines and some spare rowers and oars in case needed.
+In addition to the rowers, other personnel aboard triremes included 14 marines and some spare rowers and oars in case they were needed.
 In 480 BC, each trireme carried 200 men and 30 marines, according to Herodotus.
 Triremes were too crowded to store their own supplies, and relied on support vessels for food and water.
 It was normal for the crew to disembark in the evening for eating and sleep.

 Other warships

 Achaemenid navy later used more advanced vessels like quinqueremes.
-Other types of vessel in the fleet were triaconters, penteconter and light boats.
+Other types of vessel in the fleet were triaconters, penteconters and light boats.
 Smaller vessels used for river patrols could carry a maximum of 100–200 troops.